 In women who have had a prior cesarean delivery, placenta previa increases the risk of placenta accreta; risk increases significantly as the number of prior cesarean deliveries increases (from about 6 to 10% if they have had one cesarean delivery to > 60% if they have had > 4).

-Placenta previa is considered in all women with vaginal bleeding after 20 wk.
-If placenta previa is present, digital pelvic examination may increase bleeding, sometimes causing sudden, massive bleeding; thus, if vaginal bleeding occurs after 20 wk, digital pelvic examination is contraindicated unless placenta previa is first ruled out by ultrasonography.
+Placenta previa is considered in all women with vaginal bleeding after 20 weeks.
+If placenta previa is present, digital pelvic examination may increase bleeding, sometimes causing sudden, massive bleeding; thus, if vaginal bleeding occurs after 20 weeks, digital pelvic examination is contraindicated unless placenta previa is first ruled out by ultrasonography.

 Although placenta previa is more likely to cause heavy, painless bleeding with bright red blood than abruptio placentae, clinical differentiation is still not possible.
 Thus, ultrasonography is frequently needed to distinguish the two.
 Transvaginal ultrasonography is an accurate, safe way to diagnose placenta previa.

-For a first (sentinel) episode of vaginal bleeding before 36 wk, management consists of hospitalization, modified rest, and avoidance of sexual intercourse, which can cause bleeding by initiating contractions or causing direct trauma.
-(Modified rest involves refraining from any activity that increases intra-abdominal pressure for a long period of time—eg, women should stay off their feet most of the day.)
+For a first (sentinel) episode of vaginal bleeding before 36 weeks, management consists of hospitalization, modified activity (modified rest), and avoidance of sexual intercourse, which can cause bleeding by initiating contractions or causing direct trauma.
+(Modified activity involves refraining from any activity that increases intra-abdominal pressure for a long period of time—eg, women should stay off their feet most of the day.)
 If bleeding stops, ambulation and usually hospital discharge are allowed.